 Manufacturing Processes of Full-Spectrum Hemp Oils

-Full-spectrum hemp oils undergo minimal processing in order to retain the full-range of cannabinoids, terpenes, and flavonoids in the plant.
-The processes used to extract the plant's compounds is typically cold CO2 extraction, also known as subcritical or supercritical CO2 extraction.
+Full-spectrum hemp oils undergo minimal processing in order to retain the full range of cannabinoids, terpenes, and flavonoids in the plant.
+The process used to extract the plant's compounds is typically cold CO2 extraction, also known as subcritical or supercritical CO2 extraction.

 2. Broad-Spectrum CBD for Dogs